-Our Private Clients department has been responding to a growing demand from clients, both directly and from their professional advisors such as solicitors, to find insurance cover for non-standard risks.
-These include unoccupied properties for example those being sold as part of a deceased estate, and homes which have been bought by clients but require a renovations prior to being occupied.
+Our Private Clients department has been responding to growing demand from clients, both directly and from their professional advisors such as solicitors, to find insurance cover for non-standard risks.
+These include unoccupied properties, for example, those being sold as part of a deceased estate, and homes which have been bought by clients but require renovations prior to being occupied.

 Bruce Stevenson can also arrange cover for the owner where the renovation work is substantial, sometimes to a listed property, and a professional team is required to oversee the works.
 It is at this point that many insurers will lose their appetite to underwrite the risk.
 Therefore it is important for us to forge good relationships with several leading underwriters, including those at Lloyds, who can provide cover for the existing structure, the contract works, Joint Names insurance and the liabilities while the works are ongoing.

 If you wish to learn more about how our Private Clients team can provide assistance with insuring unoccupied properties, then please get in touch here.